How to Improve Your Rental Website

 As digital searches increase and consumers become decidedly more connected to the Internet, finding ways to improve your rental website is more important than ever.

 “For Rent” yard signs and external marketing are still great ways to get your inventory noticed and your brand out there, but they don’t result in immediate calls anymore.
 Renters want to see pictures of the inside of your properties, details on the amenities, and to assess your quality as a landlord.
-The first thing they’re going to do after taking notice is jump on the Internet.
+The first thing a prospective renter is going to do is jump on the Internet.

 You probably know this already: you don’t need a comprehensive, nationwide rental housing study to tell you that most tenants consider the Internet an extremely important part of the rental process (but here’s one anyway).